 Whether physical, mental, or emotional, you may be going through a transition right now, which can make you feel disconnected, like you don’t belong anywhere.

-Some are some other examples of transitions in life that are challenging:
+Here are some examples of transitions in life that make it challenging to have a sense of belonging:

-All of these transitions in life can affect you physically, emotionally, mentally, and spiritually and make life more challenging.
-So it’s understandable that times like these can make you feel like you’re an outsider.
+All of these transitions in life can affect you physically, emotionally, mentally, and spiritually and make it harder to connect with yourself & others.
+So it’s understandable that times like these can make you feel like you don’t belong.

 11. You are going through a crisis.

-You might feel like you don’t belong because you are going through some sort of crisis right now and you don’t know who you are anymore.
-Or you may have had a major disruption in your life that was so catastrophic that it put you in crisis mode.
+You might feel like you don’t belong because you are going through some sort of crisis right now and your life has taken a major detour.
+Here are some examples:

 The best way to deal with this is by talking to someone who has experience in dealing with situations like this such as a licensed therapist, a crisis support group, or someone who has gone through something similar to what you’re going through.